 - Reassure them that the anxiety will pass and that they will be okay.
 It can be helpful to describe it as a wave that they can ride or surf until it peaks, breaks and gets smaller.

-- Ask them to think of a safe and relaxing place or person in their mind.
+- Pick a relaxing place or person.
+Ask them to think of a safe and relaxing place or person in their mind.
 If you haven’t tried this before, agree with them when they’re feeling calm what this place or person is.
 It could be their bedroom, a grandparent’s house, a favorite place in nature or somewhere they’ve been on holiday.
 Sometimes holding a memento of a relaxing place, like a seashell or pebble, can help.

 Some other strategies that worked the best for Jamie Edelbrock can be found on www.youngminds.org.uk in an article titled “Helping Your Child With Anxiety”.